Thesis/Project Proposal

 The Request for Comprehensive Examination form:

-- Is approved by the relevant Graduate Program Committee or designate prior to the date(s) of the examination
+• Is approved by the relevant Graduate Program Committee (often by the Chair on delegated authority from the Committee) prior to the date(s) of the examination

-The Chair of the Comprehensive Examination Committee reports the examination results to the Chair of the relevant Graduate Program Committee and to the relevant Graduate Program Office using the Comprehensive Examination Assessment form within 24 hours in cases of a failed examination, or within one (1) week if the student passes the examination.
+The Chair of the Comprehensive Examination Committee reports the examination results to the Chair of the relevant Graduate Program Committee and to the relevant Graduate Program Office using the Comprehensive Examination Assessment form within one business day.

 The written and oral components are completed separately and graded as Pass/Fail.
 The written component is completed and assessed first.
 A student who passes the written component, continues to the oral component.
 A student who fails the written component is given one (1) opportunity to repeat the examination.
 A student who fails the oral component is given one (1) opportunity to repeat the examination.